jseidl/hass-magic_areas/README.md

 ### Questions?

-Come talk to me on the `#support` channel at my [Discord server](https://discord.gg/8vxJpJ2vP4) or pop up a question on our [Q&A Discussions page](https://github.com/jseidl/hass-magic_areas/discussions/categories/q-a)!
+Come talk to me on the `#support` channel at my [Discord server](https://discord.gg/8vxJpJ2vP4) or pop a question on our [Q&A Discussions page](https://github.com/jseidl/hass-magic_areas/discussions/categories/q-a)!

 ### Issues?